icerpc/icerpc-docs/pages/icerpc/slic-transport/flow-control.md

 Each side of the connection defines how many streams it's willing to accept with the [MaxBidirectionalStreams][connection-parameters] and [MaxUnidirectionalStreams][connection-parameters] parameters transmitted during connection establishment.
 Stream creation is paused when this limit is reached.
-For example, if the peer's `MaxBidirectionalStreams` parameter is 5 and 5 streams are opened, the creation of the next bidirectional stream is delayed until one of the stream is closed.
+For example, if the peer's `MaxBidirectionalStreams` parameter is 5 and 5 bidirectional streams are opened, the creation of the next bidirectional stream is delayed until one of the stream is closed.
 Opening an additional stream when the limit is reached is a protocol error.

 [http-stream-flow-control]: https://datatracker.ietf.org/doc/html/rfc7540#page-22
 [connection-parameters]: connection-establishment#connection-establishment-parameters